SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 Debian, then just use git to push remote repository.

+## -1.Why still use Samba for file syncing

+Though I can transfer folders or files between VM and Host via [Share Folder](https://medium.com/macoclock/share-folder-between-macos-and-ubuntu-4ce84fb5c1ad),

+but if the VM was at the remote or cloud?
+So, just use Samba or others.

 ## 0.Finally Debug Troubles

 ### 0.1VM Debian access samba server on Host macOS